wentallout/gaming/README.md

 ## 👯 Multiplayer

-- MapleStory (PC) ⭐⭐⭐⭐ → too many classes, highly dependent on tier list, gearing can be problematic due to high meso cost.
+- MapleStory (PC) ⭐⭐⭐⭐ → too many classes, highly dependent on tier list, gearing can be problematic due to high cost from cubing/star force.
 Fun game but the grind is not for everyone.
 Highly recommend playing on Reboot to avoid Pay2Win
 - The Finals (PC) ⭐⭐⭐⭐ →  very innovative with destructible buildings, interesting game modes and maps, suffered from cheaters like most FPS.
-- Wild Rift (PC) ⭐⭐⭐ → fair but bad team will make you mad
+- Wild Rift (Mobile) ⭐⭐⭐ → fair but bad team will make you mad
 - Counter Strike 2 / CS:GO (PC) ⭐ → not casual friendly, mostly appeal to older players who gamble for expensive skins, knives, etc.
 - Crusader Quest (Mobile) ⭐⭐⭐⭐⭐ → not Pay2Win, very well written story, decent events, many heroes to choose and assemble into a 3-man team, innovative gameplay